 Adipocytes (fat cells) are a part of the endocrine system and are the major component of adipose tissue (body fat).
-There are several sites of adipose tissue storage, or depots, and they can broadly be divided into visceral (located deep in the abdomen), subcutaneous (located directly below the skin), and ectopic (around organs like the liver, and within muscle fibers) depots.
-Subcutaneous depots are present throughout the body, including the face, chest, arms, legs, abdomen, and buttocks.
+There are several sites of adipose tissue storage, or depots, and they can broadly be divided into visceral (located deep in the abdomen), subcutaneous (located directly below the skin), and ectopic (around organs like the liver, and within muscle fibers) depots.44 Subcutaneous depots are present throughout the body, including the face, chest, arms, legs, abdomen, and buttocks.
 Lipedema can affect the several subcutaneous depots but predominantly impacts the legs and arms. $^{4,13}\!$

-In subcutaneous adipose tissue, adipocytes are surrounded by fluid that bathes the cells (interstitial fluid), a network of proteins that provide structure and stability (extracellular matrix), as well as other cells important for adipose tissue physiology (Figure 9).
-Other adipose tissue cells include adipocyte stem cells (the cell source of adipocytes), immune cells, and tissue and blood lymphatic capillaries composed of endothelial cells.

-Depending on disease stage, reports indicate that the feel of lipedema adipose tissue can range from smooth, granular, to nodular.
-Furthermore, MRI, CT scans, and tissue biopsies indicate that, in the early stages of lipedema, edema (composed of interstitial fluid) is minimal, and that adipose tissue expansion is likely due to adipose cell enlargement (hypertrophy) and/or an increase in number (hyperplasia).42-46 Researchers have hypothesized that the edema associated with lipedema may involve impairment of lymphatic vessels due to pressure exerted by fat tissue, which subsequently limits the inward flow of interstitial fluid.
-Limited research has been performed to assess whether adipose growth and subsequent impairment lymphatic vessels plays a role causative role in lipedema.
+In subcutaneous adipose tissue, adipocytes are surrounded by fluid that bathes the cells (interstitial fluid), a network of proteins that provide structure and stability (extracellular matrix), as well as other cells important for adipose tissue physiology45 (Figure 9).
+Other adipose tissue cells include adipocyte stem cells (the cell source of adipocytes), immune cells, and tissue and blood lymphatic capillaries composed of endothelial cells.46 stages of lipedema, edema (composed of interstitial fluid) is minimal, and that adipose tissue expansion is likely due to adipose cell enlargement (hypertrophy) and/or an increase in number (hyperplasia).42-46 Researchers have hypothesized that the edema associated with lipedema may involve impairment of lymphatic vessels due to pressure exerted by fat tissue, which subsequently limits the inward flow of interstitial fluid.^{42,43} Limited research has been performed to assess whether adipose growth and subsequent impairment lymphatic vessels plays a role causative role in lipedema.